 Attend all mandatory training sessions and meetings, including the SDRX Training Institute, one-on-ones with supervisor, and team meetings.

-Submit required reporting and documentation pertaining to their tasks, including timesheets, event proposals, event summaries, etc.
+Submit required reporting and documentation pertaining to tasks, including timesheets, event proposals, event summaries, etc.

 Follow finance reimbursement procedures for costs incurred to support programming in residence in a timely manner.